 Been using it on a Lenovo Core i3 Ivybridge Thinkpad laptop so far and I must confess it’s been a soothing experience although not perfect, it sure going places.

 This is, however, not a review nonetheless, we might have that up for you in the long run, hence, I’ll proceed to fulfill the sole intent of this article – which, of course, is the installation procedure of React OS.
 Now please join me already down below.

 React OS Installation with Screenshots

-After you might have downloaded the image, you should get good tool Rufus to write it on a USB drive – which is the officially recommended tool and it doesn’t require any extra configuration.
+After you might have downloaded the image, you should get a good tool UNetbootin to write it on a USB drive – which is the officially recommended tool and it doesn’t require any extra configuration.

-Using Rufus is pretty straight forward, plug in your USB drive into a Windows PC (the software autodetects) and select your React OS image as seen in the image below and click start – should be done in seconds (note, depending on your PC and the speed of your drive, it might take longer).
+Using UNetbootin is pretty straightforward, plug in your USB drive into a Windows PC (the software autodetects) and select your React OS image as seen in the image below and click start – should be done in seconds (note, depending on your PC and the speed of your drive, it might take longer).

 Once you have that setup, proceed and restart your PC; make the changes in your BIOS or UEFI setup as needed.

 It is noteworthy that ReactOS only requires 500MB HDD and 96MB RAM as your minimal configuration and also, the NT-based OS will NOT run Linux apps not now, not ever.